CDMLifecycle/FEC/README.md

 ## Module Descriptions

 ### Product Details
-In this component, a user can view a product and select through different assortments and view different accessories.
+In this component, a user can view a product, select through different assortments, and view different accessories.
 Features include:
 - Right and left arrows to change primary product photo
-- Scrolling sidebar to view everything the search option has to offer
+- Scrolling sidebars to view everything the search option has to offer
-- Full screen option of large photo on click of full screen button
+- An optional full screen version of the primary product photo on click of full screen button
-- On click of photo renders a 1.5x bigger view
+- On click of a photo renders a 1.5x bigger view
-- Selection of different colors by click of a button.
+- Selections of different colors by click of a button.
 - Ratings functionality with stars.
-- On click of button to choose size
+- On click of button to choose a size
-- Product detail and slogan
+- The product details and slogan
-- Checkout button
+- A Checkout button

 ### Related Products and User Looks